 So why do I do it?
 I've survived escapes never attempted before: achieved several world records & set myself apart in a niche dominated by men.
 Today, my trademark escape is breaking out of a bulletproof cell but it only came about after I broke free of numerous other "boxes" I've been willingly locked in over the years (either by myself or society): "normal", "female", "wife" "mother"; "too heavy" "too old", "not smart enough","not pretty enough", "girls not allowed."

 Though I burst onto the scene in 2010 and have made numerous national TV appearances, this escape artist was trapped by my boxes for more than 30 years.
-In fact, I struggle more with those labels/boxes mentioned above than I do any of the death defying escapes.
+In fact, I struggle more with those labels/boxes mentioned above than I do any of the death-defying escapes.
 Simply put, life is a challenge.
 My biggest enemy is me and how I allow others to put me in a box.
-It took me over 30 years to show the word what I can do because I didn't think this was what a girl/teacher/mom was "supposed to do."
-What I do I know isn't "normal" and one of my biggest fears was be labeled weird.
-Not dronwing mind you but losing my friends because I might not fit in.
+I waited over 30 years to show the world what I can do simply because I didn't think others would accept me.
+A girl/teacher/mom isn’t "supposed to do” the things I could do.
+I know what I do isn't "normal".
+One of my biggest fears was being labeled “weird”.
+It wasn’t my death-defying escapes or the very real possibility of drowning mind you but losing my friends because I might not “fit in”.
 I was trapped by what others might think of me.
 Does any of this ring a bell for you?

 Even with my escapology skills, I still get trapped, not by my restraints but the constraints I put on myself.
-My fear of not "fitting in" or my concern about not being accepted which is more terrorfying than being locked in a bullet proof tank underwater.
+My fear of not "fitting in" or not being “accepted” to me is more terrifying than being locked in a bulletproof tank underwater.
 Having been bullied publicly, I know the hurt and shame words can have.
 And trust me, that pain is much greater than the pain I go through in any of my escapes.